Blue raspberry flavor: Composition

 "Blue raspberry" flavors used in confectionery and frozen beverages are typically formulated from aroma chemicals blended to suggest fresh raspberry, and then colored with FD&C Blue No. 1.

 History

-Blue raspberry flavoring debuted commercially in the United States in 1958 with Gold Medal's snow cone syrup.
-Its wider adoption followed the U.S. Food and Drug Administration's (FDA) 1969 approval of FD&C Blue No. 1.
+Blue raspberry flavoring debuted commercially in the United States in 1958 with snow cone syrup.
+Its wider adoption followed the FDA 1969 approval of FD&C Blue No. 1.
 This regulatory change encouraged other companies, including The Icee Company and Otter Pops, to introduce blue raspberry products in the early 1970s.